laserpointlabs/insightLM-LT/docs/SOFTWARE_DESCRIPTION_DOCUMENT.md

 A user can continue doing real work even when parts of the system are unavailable.
 Because workbooks and documents are local-first, the user can still create, browse, and edit local files when offline.
 If an LLM provider is unreachable (for example, no internet for a hosted provider, or a local provider not running), chat requests should fail in a visible, deterministic way (a clear error message) without destabilizing the rest of the app.

 The same principle applies to optional tool servers.
 If an extension-managed MCP server is disabled or crashes, the app should continue operating with reduced capability.
 The user can still open documents, view notebooks as files, and manage workbooks, but actions that require the missing server (for example, executing a notebook cell) should surface as “capability unavailable” rather than as a crash or silent corruption.
 This is a core contract of InsightLM-LT: missing components degrade workflows explicitly, they do not break the workspace.

+### 9.6 UC-06: Plan with a Team (moderated) → produce a structured plan artifact (future use case) (draft)

+This is a future workflow that reflects the core "Teams are where planning happens" intent.
+A user starts with an ambiguous or multi-domain problem and assembles the relevant workspace context (workbooks, key documents, and any pinned references).
+The user then invokes a Team planning run that includes a moderator to keep the discussion on target, multiple SMEs to propose and critique options, and a rapporteur to produce a durable artifact rather than an unstructured transcript.

+The output is a structured plan artifact that is saved back into the workspace as a first-class document.
+At minimum, it should include plan steps, assumptions, constraints, open questions, and a section that captures disagreements or alternative COAs when consensus does not converge cleanly.
+The system should also record enough trace metadata to make the artifact reviewable later (what sources were referenced, what tools ran, what convergence criteria were applied).
+This is where C3 becomes operational: the run ends because explicit convergence rules are met, not because the model "feels done."

 ### 9.7 UC-07: Data Workbench dataset refresh → event → notebook workflow rerun → dashboard update (future use case) (draft)